mdsumner/distancetocoast/README.md

 The goal of distancetocoast is to provide an easy lookup for the "distance to coastline" for longitude and latitude coordinates.

 Use at your own risk!
+Literally each of "distance", "to" and "coast" are hard to define carefully, but often we need an easy way to find approximations.

 Installation
 ------------